-21. Prüfer domains
+Prüfer domains

-A Prüfer domain is a domain in which each finitely generated ideal is invertible.
+A Prüfer domain is a domain in which each finitely generated ideal is invertible.1

-Exercise 21.1: Show that every Bézout domain is a Prüfer domain.
+EXERCISE 21.1.
+Show: every Bézout domain is a Prüfer domain.

-21.1.
-Characterizations of Prüfer Domains.
+1. Characterizations of Prüfer Domains

 One might be forgiven for thinking the invertibility of finitely generated ideals is a somewhat abstruse condition on a domain.
 The following result shows that, on the contrary, this determines a very natural class of domains.